 - After the natural pressure release, you can perform a quick release by carefully moving the pressure valve to "Venting."
 Be cautious of any remaining steam escaping.
 With your perfectly tender corned beef ready, we'll move on to building the delicious and tangy Sinigang broth in the next step!

-Step 3: Build the Sinigang Broth
+Build the Sinigang Broth

-- Add the corned beef.
+- Add the corned beef.1 pound corned beef

-- Season with fish sauce or salt.
+- Season with fish sauce or salt.3 tablespoon Fish sauce

 - Taste the sinigang broth and adjust the seasoning if necessary.